 Director of Administration – Melanie Vannozzi

 Originally from Staten Island, NY, Melanie was raised in Richmond, VA.
 She is a graduate of LC Bird High School and later attended John Tyler Community College.
 Melanie worked for Bermuda Amoco in Chester, Va, as their Bookkeeper/Office Manager for 6 years.
 After the sale of Amoco and being a single mom, it was important for Melanie to work alongside her children’s school schedule, so she trained to become a School Bus Driver for Chesterfield County Public Schools, which she did for over 15 years.

 In 2017, Melanie and her family relocated to St. Petersburg, FL.
-She was offered a bus driver position at The Princess Martha in Downtown St. Pete, and in August 2018, was promoted to Activity/Transportation Director.
+She was offered a bus driver position at The Princess Martha in Downtown St. Pete, and soon after was promoted to Activity/Transportation Director.
 In 2021, after a lot of prayer, Melanie was called to King of Peace as Church Administrator.

-Melanie has been very active with non-profits, such as the Chesterfield County Food Bank, Harrowgate Elementary and LC Bird PTA.
-Her most important role is being mom to Anthony & Vanessa (twins) and Mimi to her sweet granddaughter Paisley Rose (4) and dog mom to her 6-year-old Yorkie Gucci.
-She loves to go thrifting, crafting, going to the beach, and spending time with her family in her free time.
+Melanie has dedicated her free time to non-profits, such as the Chesterfield County Food Bank, Harrowgate Elementary PTA, Calvary Baptist Awana’s Secretary, and Chester Bengals Cheerleading Coach.
+Melanie is mother to twins Anthony & Vanessa, Mimi to her sweet granddaughter Paisley Rose (4) and dog mom to her 6-year-old Yorkie Gucci.
+She loves to go thrifting, crafting, going to the beach, and spending time with her family.